Corporate founders battle boards to overturn forced exits

 "Founders are often the ones that have the 'special sauce' that makes a company's offering and culture work, so they might be given additional latitude ... as their vision drove value creation in the first place," said Heidrick & Struggles' Vice Chairman John Wood.

 American Apparel, under Charney's leadership, was known for its racy advertising and "Made in the USA" sweatshop-free model.
-However, the company has posted losses in almost every quarter in the last four years and came under fire in 2010 for lax financial controls.
+However, the company has posted losses in almost every quarter in the last four years and has come under fire for lax financial controls.

-In June, the board fired Charney for allegedly misusing corporate funds and helping to spread nude photos of a former employee on the Internet, a source previously told Reuters.
-The photos were allegedly posted on a blog by another American Apparel employee who was impersonating the former employee.

-A spokesman for Charney, Keith Estabrook, said, "He was terminated for allegedly failing to prevent the use of impersonating materials, and he did not actively participate."

 Charney intends to have a say over key decisions, such as the makeup of the board or M&A deals, whether or not he returns as CEO, a source close to the matter said this week.